The Grapplers Guide is an extensive repository of videos on Brazilian Jiu-Jitsu techniques, categorised in all kinds of ways.

 Sum up — Should you get it?

-There are instructionals on some other big sites that cost $100 each and are just deep dives by one tutor on one subject.
+There are instructional courses on some other big sites that cost over $100 apiece and are just deep dives by one tutor on one subject.
 Grapplers Guide just gives you so much more for only a bit more money.
 And you get lifetime access!

 There are a few good and affordable Brazilian Jiu-Jitsu books, and I’ve enjoyed some of them.
 But it’s hard to pick out the movement at times.